Data Analytics for Startups: All the Must-Knows

 On the contrary, you can use analytics as leverage to facilitate business growth.
 If you don't postpone this work, you'll safeguard yourself from fatal startup mistakes early on and have a better chance to avoid wrong decisions based on guessing.

-It seems quite logical to make use of data for these purposes, yet data analytics often becomes a roadblock or barrier.
-This happens because many people find analytics too challenging or fear misinterpreting the information and making the wrong calls.
 The reason for that is that data analytics is often perceived as something too confusing.
 For instance, the tracked metrics may be poorly organized or require specific knowledge or too much time that an early-stage startup doesn't have to spare.
 Yet, luckily, there exist modern analytics solutions like Mixpanel or Amplitude that provide an essential kit for even those who aren't too analytics-savvy.

 What else can put the brake on startup analytics adoption?
 The variety of possible metrics to track can bring many startup owners and newbie entrepreneurs up short.